Mafalda-SFU/Mafalda-SFU.github.io/docs/README.md

       also even located on different servers or World regions.
 Just focus on your application logic, and let Mafalda SFU take care of the rest
     title: Fully self-managed, transparent to developers
+feature_row3:
   - alt: Motherboard, performance
-    image_path: /assets/images/johannes-plenio-FZpCcPss9to-unsplash.jpg
+    image_path: /assets/images/cocomaterial/electronic_4.svg
     excerpt: |
-      Fully parallel and asynchronous, and optimized to reduce resources usage
+      Fully parallel and asynchronous, it's designed to reduce the usage of each server resources, and optimize the needed instances to the minimum
     title: Designed for performance
+feature_row4:

-  - alt: Javascript source code, code quality, errors management
+  - alt: Source code bugs, code quality, errors management
-    image_path: /assets/images/luca-bravo-XJXWbfSo2f0-unsplash.jpg
+    image_path: /assets/images/cocomaterial/code_bugs_software.svg
     excerpt: |
-      More than 90% tests code coverage on almost all Mafalda SFU sub-projects
+      Implemented to be robust and resilient, Mafalda SFU projects follows strict code quality standards and security measurements for all Mafalda SFU projects, with more than 90% code coverage in almost all of them, reduced attack surface, using encrypted communications, and having an exhaustive errors management
-    title: Fully tested
+    title: Security oriented
+feature_row5:

-  - alt: Analog synthesizer, modularity
+  - alt: Ham radio, modularity
-    image_path: /assets/images/ryunosuke-kikuno-aVOACNd1cc0-unsplash.jpg
+    image_path: /assets/images/cocomaterial/modular.svg
     excerpt: |
-      Same orthogonal API for all Mafalda modules inspired by Mediasoup design, making it easy to upgrade and combine between them if your architecture changes
+      Same orthogonal API for all Mafalda modules inspired by Mediasoup design, makes it easy to upgrade and combine between them in multiple ways, allowing them to easily evolve if your architecture or needs changes
     title: Modular and combinable
+feature_row6:

-  - alt: Stacks of Euro cents coins, adjusted expenses
+  - alt: Investment, adjusted expenses
     btn_class: btn--primary
     btn_label: Contact us
-    image_path: /assets/images/rifath-photoripey-OApHds2yEGQ-unsplash.jpg
+    image_path: /assets/images/cocomaterial/investment.svg
     excerpt: |
-      Mafalda SFU modular and interconnectable design allows to adapt it to your needs, and to provide you a price adapted to your particular use case
+      Mafalda SFU modular and interconnectable design allows to adapt itself to your needs and budged and provide you a price adjusted to your specific use case, and being able to evolve with your future requirements
     title: Prices adapted to your needs
     url: /contact/

 gallery:
   - url: https://dyte.io/
     image_path: /assets/images/logos/dyte.svg